isaaclo123/isaaclo123.github.io/src/pages/resume/resume.md

     * Set up a company event webpage using Jekyll, informing prospective customers and increasing event publicity.
     * Wrote an Angular JS frontend and a Node JS backend for a key company education application.
+      Delivered a presentation to investors and shareholders about the project.

 ## Projects